Human Rights

 TCC Group Holdings due diligence approach primarily references the United Nations Guiding Principles on Business and Human Rights, the Human Rights Due Diligence Training Facilitation Guide, the EU Corporate Sustainability Due Diligence Directive and its Annex, the OECD Due Diligence Guidance for Responsible Business Conduct, and the OECD Guidelines for Multinational Enterprises

-TCC 2024 Human Rights and Environmental Due Diligence Report
+TCC Group Holdings 2025 Human Rights and Environmental Due Diligence Risk Identification Statement

 Human Rights and Environmental Due Diligence Process